Aessy/sm-randomizer-loader/README.md

 # Example

 ```
-# Create a randomizer from "super_hard_preset" with hard complexity and fast progression and
+# Create a randomizer from "super_hard_preset" preset with hard complexity and fast progression and
 # load it to the sd2snes over usb
 ./rl ./super_metroid.smc super_hard_preset /dev/ttyACM0 --complexity=hard --progression=fast
 ```

 ```
-# Create a randomizer from "super_hard_preset", load it to the sd2snes over usb and
+# Create a randomizer from "super_hard_preset" preset, load it to the sd2snes over usb and
 # put a copy in /home/samus
 ./rl ./super_metroid.smc super_hard_preset /dev/ttyACM0 -o /home/samus/
 ```